Frequently asked questions

 Transfers out of rollup A are merklelized into a "Transfer Root".
 The Transfer Root acts as proof that "hTokens" were burned on rollup A. The Transfer Root is sent to layer-1 (this takes ~1 week).
-After it's been commited on layer-1 then the Transfer Root is distributed to rollup B. At this point the Bonder can reclaim their collateral using the Transfer Root on rollup B as proof.
+After it's been committed on layer-1 then the Transfer Root is distributed to rollup B. At this point the Bonder can reclaim their collateral using the Transfer Root on rollup B as proof.

 Currently Bonders must be allowed by the Hop Bridge smart contract governed by the Hop team.
 We are working on decentralizing the Bonder role completely.
-Reach out to the Hop team on discord if you are interested on becoming a Bonder.
+Reach out to the Hop team on discord if you are interested in becoming a Bonder.

 No, only outgoing connections need to be allowed but all incoming connections can be disallowed.

 The risks of becoming a bonder are software bug risks on the Hop node software or smart contracts.
 The Hop node software has been running in production for months and the code is completely open source.
 The smart contracts have been audited by multiple firms.